theodric/hatui/README.md

-# haTUI - Home Assistant Text User Interface
+# haTUI - Home Assistant Terminal User Interface

 A terminal user interface (TUI) for Home Assistant that displays a grid of sensor data and switch/light entities.
  ~ ~ le first and shittest releaseo ~ ~